andrew/ultimate-awesome/README.md

 - [awesome-distribution-shift](https://github.com/monk1337/awesome-distribution-shift) - A curated list of Distribution Shift papers/articles and recent advancements.
 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-a2a-libraries](https://github.com/nMaroulis/awesome-a2a-libraries) - A curated list of Agent-to-Agent (A2A) libraries and SDKs, organized by programming language.
-- [awesome-pdf](https://github.com/OneOffTech/awesome-pdf) - A curated list of amazingly libraries, services and resources to work with PDF files.
 - [Awesome-Dgraph](https://github.com/OpenDgraph/Awesome-Dgraph) - A list of media, code and info about Dgraph.
 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
 - [awesome-rocket](https://github.com/qdsang/awesome-rocket) - 🚀 A curated list of awesome DIY rocket projects.